Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Experiments

 \subsubsection{Generalization ability}

 To evaluate the improved generalization ability of TAHCD under previously unseen noise, we train all methods on the original datasets and test them on noise-corrupted data.
-Table \ref{tab:sota-gen} reports the test results on data corrupted by a mixture of modality-specific noise with \(\epsilon=5\) and cross-modality noise with \(\eta=10\%\).
+Table \ref{tab:sota-gen} reports the results on test data corrupted by a mixture of modality-specific noise with \(\epsilon=5\) and cross-modality noise with \(\eta=10\%\).
 When confronted with noise unseen during training, all baseline methods suffer substantial performance degradation.
-In particular, compared with the results under the noise setting of \(\eta=10\%\) and \(\epsilon=5\) in Table \ref{tab:sota}, their performance degrades substantially, indicating limited adaptability to previously unseen noise during training.
+Specifically, compared with the results under the noise setting of \(\eta=10\%\) and \(\epsilon=5\) in Table \ref{tab:sota} (where noise is added on both train and test sets), their performance in Table \ref{tab:sota-gen} degrades substantially, indicating limited adaptability to previously unseen noise during training.
 In contrast, our TAHCD outperforms other baselines when exposed to previously unseen noise, while exhibiting a noticeably smaller performance degradation compared to the setting where such noise is observed during training.
-The possible reason is that TAHCD can adapt in response to input noise at test time, thereby exhibiting stronger generalization ability.
+The possible reason is that TAHCD can better adapt in response to input noise at test time, thereby exhibiting stronger generalization ability.